btnguyenPersonal/classnotesS2021/coms472/problemSet4.md

 |
 c
 |
-d
+d---e
 |
-e
-|
 f
 ```

 4. Describe exactly the set of solvable instances that have a tree-structured constraint graph.

-pick edge and remove both nodes and each one of their edges
+- pick edge and remove both nodes and every edge connecting to each of the nodes

-if can keep doing this and end up with removing all nodes, then it is solvable
+- if it is possible to repeat step 1 until there are no nodes left in the graph, then it is solvable

 7.4 (12 X 1 = 12 pts)